ezhilarasi139/HALF_ADDER_SUBTRACTOR/README.md

 **Result:**
-half adder and half subtractor circuit and verify its truth table in Quartus using Verilog programming is verified
+half adder and half subtractor circuit and its truth table in Quartus using Verilog programming is verified